 -BIKE IT OR HIKE IT-

-Length: Monroe to Goshen; 9 ½ miles
+Monroe to Goshen; 10.4 miles

-Goshen Extension; 3 1/4 miles
+Goshen Extension; 3.3 miles

-Crane Park Loop; 1 ½ miles
+Crane Park Loop; 1.6 miles

-Difficulty: Monroe to Goshen; Easy.
+Monroe to Goshen; Easy.
 Flat, paved rail trail.

 Goshen Extension; Easy.
 Flat, stone-dust rail trail.

-To start from Monroe; From I-87 (NY State Thruway) take exit 16 to Route 17 west.
-Take
+I-87 (NY State Thruway) take exit 16 to Route 17 west.
+Take exit 130 to

-exit 130 to Route 208 south.
-To start
+Route 208 south.

-& Rockland Road
+start from the Orange & Rockland Road parking lot;

-Take a right when you see a sign that reads "Village
+Take a right when you see a sign that reads "Village of Monroe" (This

 To start from Goshen; From I-87 (NY State Thruway) take exit 16 to Route 17 west or from I-84 take exit 4E to Route 17 east.
 Take exit 124 to Route 207 north (Greenwich Ave).
 Next take a right down Green St and a left on St. James Place.
 The parking lot is on the left across from the trail.